Creating different visualizations

 4. Interactivity: Leverage interactive features, such as filters and drill-downs, to allow users to explore the data further.

-Hands on challenge: Create a new dashboard for the marketing team to visualize the following aggregated metrics:
+Hands on challenge: Create a new dashboard for the marketing team to visualize movie insights.
+Build cards that show:

-• Top 5 directors with the highest average movie ratings.
+• Top 5 directors with the highest average movie ratings (identifies successful content creators)

 Share your dashboard with your peers and discuss the choices you made for each visualization, or post it on our community forum for feedback Neo4j Community.